bigfix/developer.bigfix.com/site/pages/other/web-reports-api/wr_propagating.md

 ---

-Web Reports has a generalized report format that can incorporate reports from content sites, allowing new reports to be added, edite, or removed.
+Web Reports has a generalized report format that can incorporate reports from content sites, allowing new reports to be added, edited, or removed.
 The report file must have the extension .beswrpt, and is written in XML: